tuommii/Taskmaster/README.md

 ## Features

 ### Client
-- :heavy_check_mark: UI with raw mode
+- UI with raw mode
-- :heavy_check_mark: History
+- History
-- :heavy_check_mark: *Autocompletion* for commands and **task names**
+- *Autocompletion* for commands and **task names**
-- :heavy_check_mark: Aliases
+- Aliases
-- :heavy_check_mark: Sends user input to server via TCP
+- Sends user input to server via TCP

 ### Server (daemon)
-- :heavy_check_mark: Option to daemonize with `-d` flag
+- Option to daemonize with `-d` flag
-- :heavy_check_mark: Hot-reloads config file when receives `SIGHUP` signal
+- Hot-reloads config file when receives `SIGHUP` signal
-- :heavy_check_mark: Only one client at time is allowed
+- Only one client at time is allowed
-- :heavy_check_mark: Server remains listening for a new client if client exits
+- Server remains listening for a new client if client exits
-- :heavy_check_mark: Sends new job names to client when needed for suggestions
+- Sends new job names to client when needed for suggestions

 ## How To Use